Belgium and Sri Lanka

 - Many powers of the central government have been given to state governments of the two regions of the country.
 The state governments are not subordinate to the central government.

-- Brussels has a separate government in which both the communities have equal representation.
-The French speaking people accepted equal representation in Brussels because the Dutch speaking community has accepted equal representation in the central government.
+- Brussels has a separate government in which both communities have equal representation.
+The French-speaking people accepted equal representation in Brussels because the Dutch-speaking community has accepted equal representation in the central government.

-- A 3rd kind government called community government is elected by people belonging to one language community no matter where they live.
-This government deals with language related issues.
+- A 3rd kind of government called community government is elected by people belonging to one language community no matter where they live.
+This government deals with language-related issues.

 Why Power Sharing is Desirable?

 Comparison: In Belgium, leaders realized that by a mutual arrangement for sharing power unity in the country was possible.